You wouldn’t run a modern sales team without a solid set of goals. But having the wrong goals can be costly, too.

 The solution?
 Set crystal clear key performance indicators (KPIs) from the get-go.
 These are metrics that prioritize and improve sales performance and yield valuable specifics like percent of team meeting quota, average on-target earnings, and sales cycle length.

 KPIs should match the specific needs of your sales team.
 Setting and tracking the right KPIs entails knowing your options and team so that you can carefully map out the KPIs that fit your goals.

-“Our teams have different activities that lead up to [revenue number delivery],” says Steve Bryerton, vice president of sales at ZoomInfo.
-“I need to focus on win rate or average sales price, and [our SDR] needs to focus on inbound conversion rate, outbound demo sets, show rate.”
+“Our teams have different activities that lead up to hitting our number,” says Steve Bryerton, vice president of sales at ZoomInfo.
+“I need to focus on win rate or average sales price, and our SDR needs to focus on inbound conversion rate, outbound demo sets, show rate.”